-For most children ages between 15 to 24 months is their first encounter with school.
-During this transition from home to a new environment we believe in the importance of creating a strong bond between child and teacher as well as creating a partnership between teachers and parents to support this process.
-We know that at each stage of life, children take on special developmental tasks and challenges related to their social, emotional, physical, and cognitive development.
-For toddlers, development occurs in all of these areas as they use their senses to gain a sense of security and identity and explore the people and objects around them.
+For most children ages between 12 to 24 months, toddlers experience their first encounter with school.
+We believe it is importance to create a strong bond between the child and teacher, as well as to create a partnership between teachers and parents.
+During this transition from home to the new environment children have the greatest opportunities to improve their skills.
+Children take on special developmental tasks and challenges related to their social, emotional, physical, linguistic and cognitive development.
+For toddlers, development occurs in all of these areas as they use their senses to gain a sense of security and identity by exploring the people and objects around them.

-Process– what you do to help children.
-They include strategies for setting up the environment, selecting toys, and materials, interacting with children, and planning activities.
-Most importantly, the process focuses on decision making.
-This provides a framework for making decision that are developmentally, individually, and culturally appropriate for each child
+Kids Academy teachers include strategies for setting up the environment, selecting toys and materials, interacting with children and planning activities.
+Most importantly, the process focuses on decision making when it comes to structuring a toddler curriculum.
+This provides a framework for making decisions that are developmentally, individually and culturally appropriate for each child.

-Context– the setting in which learning takes place.
 For children under age three, the relationships are the context.
-By building strong bonds with children and their families, you create a climate where learning flourishes.
+By building strong bonds with children, teachers and families, we create a climate where learning flourishes.

 The children and families in our program are the focal points of our work.
 They are also our equal partners in their children’s education.